Welcome back, Rush Limboy, your guiding light through times of trouble, confusion, murkiness, tumult, despair, chaos, and even the good times.

 You could leave a wake-up call.

-It's big floor, obviously.
+It's a big floor, obviously.

-But you could order coffee from quote unquote room service.
+But you could order coffee from quote-unquote room service.

 And I got to know all these people.

-So through um channels, I reached people that I had met in the White House.
+Through channels, I reached people that I had met in the White House.

 Could I leave a note that you would leave for Harry and Linda on the pillow in the Lincoln bedroom the night that they're in there?